rbg-research/EACL-2024/Speech_Recognition/Readme.md

 ## Installation
-* You can install the the libraries by running the following command.
+* You can install the libraries by running the following command.
 	 > pip install -r requirements.txt